ryanatkn/fuz_gitops/README.md

 With fuz_gitops you can:

-- fetch metadata about collections of deployments and import it as typesafe JSON (using [Gro's public package patterns](https://github.com/grogarden/gro/blob/main/src/lib/docs/gro_plugin_sveltekit_frontend.md#well_known_package_json))
+- fetch metadata about collections of repos and import it as typesafe JSON (using [Gro's public package patterns](https://github.com/grogarden/gro/blob/main/src/lib/docs/gro_plugin_sveltekit_frontend.md#well_known_package_json))
-- publish a generated docs website for your collections of deployments
+- publish a generated docs website for your collections of repos
-- import its components to view and interact with deployment collection metadata
+- import its components to view and interact with repo collection metadata
-- publish metadata about your collections of deployments to the web for other users and tools
+- publish metadata about your collections of repos to the web for other users and tools

 planned additions: